NamanSharma89/github_to_text/Readme.md

 - ✅ Full internal company usage
 - ✅ Modify for internal needs
 - ❌ No redistribution or commercial resale
-- 📧 Contact [your-email] for commercial licensing
+- 📧 Contact naman.sharma89@gmail.com for commercial licensing

 ### 🌟 Open Source Use
 For personal projects, learning, and open source development, this project is licensed under the **MIT License**.